-Section 1175.4.
-A. A hearing to determine the competency of the person whose competency is in question shall be held within thirty (30) days after the qualified forensic examiner(s) examiner or examiners have made the determination required in Section 1175.3 of this title.
-In such cases where intellectual disability may be involved, the Office of Public Guardian shall have standing to participate in any stage of the proceedings as deemed necessary by the Office.
+Section 1175.4 A. A hearing to determine the competency of the person whose competency is in question shall be held within thirty (30) days after the qualified forensic examiner(s) have made the determination required in Section 1175.3 of this title.

-B. The court, at the hearing, shall determine by a preponderance of the evidence if the person is incompetent.
-Such determination shall include consideration of all reports prepared by the qualified forensic examiner(s) examiner or examiners; provided, however, in any case where intellectual disability may be involved, amended to read as follows:

-the recommendations of examiners set forth in subparagraph b of paragraph 1 of subsection D of Section 1175.3 of this title shall be considered by the court.
-The person shall be presumed to be competent for the purposes of the allocation of the burden of proof and burden of going forward with the evidence.
-If the court deems it necessary, or if the person alleged to be a person requiring treatment, or any relative, friend, or any person with whom he may reside, or at whose house the person may be, shall so demand, the court shall schedule the hearing on the application as a jury trial to be held within seventy-two (72) hours of the request, excluding weekends and legal holidays, or within as much additional time as is requested by the attorney of the person whose competency is in question, upon good cause shown.
+The court, at the hearing, shall determine by a preponderance of the evidence if the person is incompetent. determination shall include consideration of all reports prepared by the qualified forensic examiner (s); except that, the court shall be limited to the diagnoses, opinions, and recommendations of examiners identified and set forth in subparagraph b of paragraph 1 of subsection D of Section 1175.3 of this title in any case wherein intellectual disability may be involved.
+The person shall be presumed to be competent for the purposes of the allocation of the burden of proof and burden of going forward with the evidence. the court deems it necessary, or if the person alleged to be a person requiring treatment, or any relative, friend, or any person with whom he may reside, or at whose house the person may be, shall so demand, the court shall schedule the hearing on the application as a jury trial to be held within seventy-two (72) hours of the request, excluding weekends and legal holidays, or within as much additional time as is requested by the attorney of the person whose competency is in question, upon good cause shown.
 The jury shall be composed of six (6) persons having the qualifications required of jurors in courts of record, summoned to determine the questions of the person's competency and need for treatment.
 Whenever a jury is required, the court shall proceed to the selection of such jury in the manner as provided by law and such jury shall determine the questions of the competency and need for treatment of the person whose competency is in question.
 The jurors shall receive fees for attendance and mileage as are allowed by law.